RandomRyans/CR00K-3D/README.md

     $ wsl --install
     $ dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-    $ # you will see this pop up on the shell
+   # you will see this pop up on the shell

-    $ # Do you want to restart the computer to complete this operation now?
+  # Do you want to restart the computer to complete this operation now?
-        [Y] Yes  [N] No  [?]
+  # [Y] Yes  [N] No  [?]
 Help (default is "Y"):

-    $ # hit enter or type y or type yes, your system must reboot
+  # hit enter or type y or type yes, your system must reboot
-    $ DONT ENABLE WSL2... wsl1 work's great
+  # DONT ENABLE WSL2... wsl1 work's great
-    $ termux on your droid is an option also
+  # termux on your droid is an option also
-    $ exit

 ### WSL 2 INSTALL (IF NEEDED)